Posted On March 19, 2026

 - Ideal for small or new agencies

-3. Hybrid Integration
+3. Hybrid integration

 This is a flexible option.
 You combine GDS content with direct APIs from low-cost carriers or hotel chains.
 Why it works: